mongodb/pymodm/doc/getting-started.rst

 ``Post`` gets a little more interesting.
-In order to support commenting on a ``Post``, what we've done is added a ``comments`` field, which is an :class:`~pymodm.fields.EmbeddedDocumentListField`.
+In order to support commenting on a ``Post``, what we've done is added a ``comments`` field, which is an :class:`~pymodm.fields.EmbeddedModelListField`.
 This represents the second approach we discussed, where ``Comment`` objects are embedded directly into our ``Post`` object.
 The downside to doing this is that it is difficult to query for individual ``Comment`` objects.
 The upside is that we won't have to